cmu-delphi/delphi-epidata/docs/api/client_libraries.md

 ## Finding data sources and signals of interest

-Above we used data from [Delphi’s symptom surveys](https://delphi.cmu.edu/covid19/ctis/), but the Epidata API includes numerous data streams: medical claims data, cases and deaths, mobility, and many others.
+Above we used data from [Delphi’s symptom surveys](../symptom-survey/index.md), but the Epidata API includes numerous data streams: medical claims data, cases and deaths, mobility, and many others.
 This can make it a challenge to find the data stream that you are most interested in.

-The Epidata documentation lists all the data sources and signals available through the API for [COVID-19](/covidcast_signals.md) and for [other diseases](README.md#source-specific-parameters).
+The Epidata documentation lists all the data sources and signals available through the API's [main endpoint](/covidcast_signals.md), focused on respiratory diseases, and [the collection of legacy endpoints](README.md#source-specific-parameters), covering additional diseases such as dengue.

 You can also use the client libraries to discover endpoints interactively: